Gel0bmstu/anaconda-packageremover/README.rst

-Hello World addon
+Package Remove addon
 =================

-The "hello world" Anaconda addon is a minimalistic example of an addon.
+The "package remove" Anaconda addon is a minimalistic example of an addon.
 The code does not distract addon developers from the vital parts of addon design.
 At the same time, it demonstrates Anaconda's API and functionality provided for addons.

-The actual functionality provided by the addon is creating a file ``/root/hello_world.txt`` with custom contents on the installed system.
+The actual functionality provided by the addon is creating a file ``/root/package_remove.txt`` with custom contents on the installed system.
 Users can provide text for the file in GUI and Kickstart.
 Besides adding the text, order of the lines can be reversed.